 Zoom in on the Whakarewarewa Forest, a beautiful plantation just 10 minutes drive south of the city centre.
 This area was brought to life in 1901, when an ecological experiment led to the planting of several exotic tree species, and the forest now showcases some of the world's most magnificent trees, including the Douglas Fir, Eucalyptus, and the stately Coastal Californian Redwood - one of the oldest and largest tree species in the world.
-This tree features so prominently in one grove of the forest, it led to the local area being nicknamed ‘The Redwoods’.Whakarewarewa Forest is a hive of outdoor activity; with over 200km of hiking paths, horse riding tracks, and most importantly, mountain bike trails!
+This tree features so prominently in one grove of the forest, it led to the local area being nicknamed The Redwoods.Whakarewarewa Forest is a hive of outdoor activity; with over 200km of hiking paths, horse riding tracks, and most importantly, mountain bike trails!
 With 5700 hectares of woodland, the forest has enough room for everyone and you are free to roam as you like.

 Whether you're a seasoned pro or haven't jumped on a bike in years, Rotorua and its famous forest always has plenty to offer.
-With a vast network of trails snaking through lush ferns and towering trunks, Whakarewarewa Forest is popular with all levels of bikers, gaining recognition as having ‘the most fun trails in the world’ by numerous mountain biking publications.
+With a vast network of trails snaking through lush ferns and towering trunks, Whakarewarewa Forest is popular with all levels of bikers, gaining recognition as having the most fun trails in the world by numerous mountain biking publications.

-If you're at home in the saddle, the forest's 90km of trails can’t fail to impress; check out ‘The Triangle’ - a park with two circuits, a BMX track and a twisted maze of single tracks.
+If you're at home in the saddle, the forest's 90km of trails cannot fail to impress; check out The Triangle - a park with two circuits, a BMX track and a twisted maze of single tracks.
 These range from easy to death-defying, with names like Gunna Gotta, Be Rude Not To, and The Tickler.
 None of those tickle your fancy?
 Try the Grade 5-6 Taniwha Downhill Track, a speed hound's dream and the host of over 10 years of national-level events.If you're a beginner, there really is no excuse for not heading out there and getting involved.
 Entry to the forest is free, bikes can be hired in town, and you can easily book a guided tour of the trails if you don't trust your sense of direction or map-reading skills!
 Trails are also signposted by difficulty so you don't end up with something you can't handle.

 Families, novices, and those wanting a relaxed day out can start on the gentle Grade 2 trails starting near Waipa car park.
-Whatever your experience, make the most of the world-renowned trails with a cheap shuttle service that takes you to the top of the forest, where you can freewheel down the slopes all day.In terms of setting, Rotorua is one of the world's biggest hotspots for geothermal activity, easily visible in the proliferation of hot springs, giant geysers, and bubbling mud pools – all set in a backdrop of spectacular volcanic landscapes with picturesque lakes and waterfalls.
+Whatever your experience, make the most of the world-renowned trails with a cheap shuttle service that takes you to the top of the forest, where you can freewheel down the slopes all day.In terms of setting, Rotorua is one of the world's biggest hotspots for geothermal activity, easily visible in the proliferation of hot springs, giant geysers, and bubbling mud pools, all set in a backdrop of spectacular volcanic landscapes with picturesque lakes and waterfalls.
 Of course, the best way to take all this in is by bike, which Rotorua knows all too well; they recently designed a two-day trail as part of the New Zealand Cycle Trail network.
-The 74km route takes you through Whakarewarewa Forest and is a great way to see the geothermal sights – it's tellingly nicknamed ‘pathway of fire’.
+The 74km route takes you through Whakarewarewa Forest and is a great way to see the geothermal sights, it's tellingly nicknamed the pathway of fire.